tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 ## Step three: Sketch a solution
-I initially used sketching, then proceeded to both Datawrapper and Tableau to create the two charts below. <br> I used a horizontal bar chart to orient text for legibility.
-The number values were moved to the right of the bars, and the names of roller coasters are easily read when placed to the left of the bars.
-I also changed the title so that the measurement value was clear and indicated what the data actually recorded: the largest drops (in feet) of the world's top 13 roller coasters. <br> I tried a horizontal lollipop chart to add some playfulness to the data, knowing that a younger audience would likely be interested in this information.
+I initially used sketching, then proceeded to both Datawrapper and Tableau to create the two charts below. <br> I selected a horizontal bar chart for several reasons: it best suits a data-driven ranking of roller coasters, and it allowed text to be horizontally oriented for legibility.
+The drop distance values were moved to the right of the bars, and the roller coaster names are easily read when placed to the left.
+The title was changed to include a clear measurement value, indicating what the data actually recorded: the largest drops (in feet) of the world's top 13 roller coasters. <br> A second iteration was a horizontal lollipop chart, to add some playfulness to the data, knowing that younger audiences would be interested in this analysis.

 ![initial_sketches](https://github.com/user-attachments/assets/9c065b9e-7d49-4d21-acd2-e17f6bae93b9)